2022 Women's Africa Cup of Nations

 The 2022 Women's Africa Cup of Nations (كأس الأمم الإفريقية للسيدات 2022, Coupe d'Afrique des nations féminine 2022), (also referred to as WAFCON 2022) officially known as the 2022 TotalEnergies Women's Africa Cup of Nations for sponsorship purposes, was the 14th edition of the biennial African international women's football tournament organized by the Confederation of African Football (CAF), hosted by Morocco from 2 to 23 July 2022.

-The tournament also doubled as the African qualifiers to the 2023 FIFA Women's World Cup.
+The tournament also doubled as the African qualifiers for the 2023 FIFA Women's World Cup.
 The top four teams qualified for the World Cup, and two more teams advanced to the inter-confederation play-offs.

-Nigeria were the three-time defending champions, having won the previous 3 editions in 2014, 2016 and 2018; but had its journey ended in the semi-finals after losing to the hosts Morocco on penalties, making it for the first time neither Nigeria or Equatorial Guinea featured in the final.
-The hosts went on to lose to South Africa in the final, as South Africa claimed its first ever continental trophy after five previous attempts.
+Nigeria were the three-time defending champions, having won the previous 3 editions in 2014, 2016 and 2018; but had its journey ended in the semi-finals after losing to the hosts Morocco on penalties, making it the first time that neither Nigeria nor Equatorial Guinea featured in the final.
+The hosts went on to lose in the final to South Africa, which claimed its first ever continental trophy after five previous attempts.
 With this triumph, South Africa joined Nigeria as the only countries to have won both the men's and women's competition.

 This was the first edition to feature 12 teams as the 2020 edition, which would have been the first, was cancelled due to the COVID-19 pandemic in Africa.
 The Morocco vs Nigeria semi-final broke the WAFCON attendance records with 45,562 spectators.